mtumilowicz/big-data-scala-spark-batch-workshop/README.md

             * writing to data lakes
             * accessing catalog metadata
             * issuing Spark SQL queries
-        * there is a unique SparkSession for your application, not matter how many nodes it runs
+        * there is a unique SparkSession for your application, no matter how many nodes it runs
     * Spark driver
         * process running the `main()` function of the application
         * instantiates SparkSession